2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Split level home

-This is the 5th home I got a loan on.
+This is the 5th home I bought using a home loan.

 The 2nd entrance is a separate living area that's rented out.